 It’s the day after Easter.
 I’m sitting on the couch scrolling through Facebook.
 I should know better after holidays.
 Look at all the beautiful family pictures!
 All those smiles!
 Such pretty dresses.
 Everyone enjoying church together.
 Fun Easter egg hunts and spring activities.
-Lots and LOTS of smiles and thanksgiving for blissful time with extended family and a few mentions of what Easter truly is.
+Lots and LOTS of smiles and thanksgiving for blissful time with extended family and even a few mentions of what Easter truly is.

 There were grand visions and plans were made previously to travel to our favorite spot for the next 24 hours, devouring tacos and walking up to the beach.
 A whole day as a family of giggles and fun on the beach after a much needed break.
 These were expensive plans too.

-It wasn’t a day like it seemed so many others had.
-Not at all.
 While others enjoyed this holiday like they were supposed to, I was just relieved it was over.

 Question: How did your Easter turn out?
 Was it similar, better, or worse?
 If you can, share your story with us in the comment section below.
 You can leave a comment by clicking here.